byte-zone/ByteZone_Injector/README.md

 Development is ongoing to integrate additional injection techniques and improve user experience, including
 - [ ] Better Gui
 - [ ] Settings tab
-- [ ] Kernel injection using IOCTL with a custom driver (driver under development)
+- [ ] Kernel injection using IOCTL with a custom driver (driver under development or download the driver base)
 - [ ] LdrpLoadDll (planned for future release)
 - [ ] Manual mapping (planned for future release)
 - [ ] Thread hijacking (planned for future release)